blockscp/solana-rpc-debug/README.md

 **Visit Website → blockscope.app** (https://blockscope.app)

 BlockScope is an open-source debugging and analytics toolkit for the Solana blockchain.
-It enables validators, wallet developers, and infrastructure providers to analyze RPC latency, network health, and validator performance — all ihttps://github.com/fabianbrg/solana-rpc-debug/blob/main/README.mdn one place.
+It enables validators, wallet developers, and infrastructure providers to analyze RPC latency, network health, and validator performance.
 What makes BlockScope unique is its Trace Debug Engine, which allows you to inspect full transaction traces — including logs, compute usage, and balance diffs — directly through your own RPC endpoint.
 Unlike typical explorers or dashboards, BlockScope runs entirely self-hosted, giving you real-time insight into validator behavior, RPC consistency, and network anomalies with zero external dependencies.

 ---